jerry-sky/personal-notebook/main/pc-setup.md

     xmodmap -e "keycode 135 = Control_R"
     ```
     To view list of all keycodes use `xmodmap -pk`.
-    To make this behaviour persistent put above commands into the `.profile` file.
+    To make this behaviour persistent use [config](../config/readme.md) found in this repository.

 ### Additional packages